 In this step, you add a TableLayoutPanel control to your form.
 The TableLayoutPanel helps properly align controls in the form that you will add later.

 For a video version of this topic, see Tutorial 1: Create a Picture Viewer in Visual Basic - Video 2 or Tutorial 1: Create a Picture Viewer in C# - Video 2.
 These videos use an earlier version of Visual Studio, so there are slight differences in some menu commands and other user interface elements.
 However, the concepts and procedures work similarly in the current version of Visual Studio.

 To lay out your form with a TableLayoutPanel control

-After you add your TableLayoutPanel, if a window appears inside your form with the title TableLayoutPanel Tasks, click anywhere inside the form to close it.
+After you add your TableLayoutPanel, if a window appears inside your form with the title TableLayoutPanel Tasks, choose anywhere inside the form to close it.
 You will learn more about this window later in the tutorial.

-Be sure TableLayoutPanel is selected by clicking it.
+Be sure TableLayoutPanel is selected by choosing it.
 You can verify what control is selected by looking at the drop-down list at the top of the Properties window, as shown in the following picture.

 After you set the TableLayoutPanel Dock property to Fill, the panel fills the entire form.
 If you resize the form again, the TableLayoutPanel stays docked, and resizes itself to fit.